-How would you like to learn how to take better product photos for Instagram?
-Better yet, what if I showed you 10 inexpensive ways to create staggering product images for Instagram.
+Would you like to learn how to take better product photos for Instagram?
+Better yet, what if I showed you ten inexpensive ways to create shocking product images for Instagram.

-Customers can’t touch or feel the material of the advertised product, so if you plan to sell products online you should invest in high-quality product images.
+Customers can’t touch or feel the material of the advertised product on Instagram, so if you plan to sell products online, you should invest in high-quality product images.

 We understand that not everyone has the means to hire a professional photographer.
-That’s why we put together this guide to help you master product photography from the comfort of your home.
+That’s why we put together a guide to help you master product photography from the comfort of your home.

 Are you ready to create Instagram-worthy product images?